wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ```shell
 $BALANCER_HOME/bin/standalone.sh -c standalone-load-balancer.xml -Djboss.node.name=balancer -Djboss.bind.address=localhost
 ```
-Here, we have provided an appropriate name for this Wildfly instance (`balancer`) as well as specified the domain name of `localhost` for the bind address.
+Here, we have provided an appropriate name for this WildFly instance (`balancer`) as well as specified the domain name of `localhost` for the bind address.

 ### Starting the workers